Optimal Experimental Design for Inverse Problems in the Presence of Observation Correlations: Background

 \subsection{Bayesian OED for sensor placement}

-In standard Bayesian OED, the design $\design$ is introduced to choose the optimal observation configuration.
-Specifically, in the sensor placement problems, we seek the \textit{optimal} subset of sensors of size $\budget$, from $\Nsens$ candidate locations.
-In this case, the design is a vector of binary entries, whose components can be interpreted as sensors being \textit{active} or \textit{inactive}; that is, $\design\in \Xi := \{0,1\}^{\Nsens}$.
-Solving a binary OED problem for sensor placement is computationally infeasible for large-scale problems.
-In practice, the design weights, that is, the integrality of entries $\design_i; i=1,2, \ldots,\Nsens$, are relaxed to take values in the interval $[0, 1]$; that is, $\design\in \Xi := [0,1]^{\Nsens}$.
+In the sensor placement problems we seek the \textit{optimal} subset of sensors of size $\budget$ from $\Nsens$ candidate locations.
+In this case the design $\design=\binarydesign$ is a vector of binary entries, whose components can be interpreted as sensors being \textit{active} or \textit{inactive}; that is, $\binarydesign\in \Xi := \{0,1\}^{\Nsens}$.
+When a sensor is deactivated, the row/column in the observation error covariance matrix corresponding to that observation is eliminated from the formulation of the Bayesian inverse problem and is kept when the sensor is active.
+This can be formulated as a binary optimization problem over the binary design space.
+Solving a binary OED problem for sensor placement, however, is computationally infeasible for large-scale problems.
+In practice, the design weights, that is, the integrality of entries $\design_i; i=1,2, \ldots,\Nsens$, are \textit{relaxed} to take values in the interval $[0, 1]$; that is, $\design\in \Xi := [0,1]^{\Nsens}$.
 Then a sparsification is enforced by adding a suitable regularization term to the optimality objective~\eqref{eqn:A_and_D_optimality}.

-The design enters the inverse problem formulation through the data likelihood, as a set of observation weights.
+The design enters the inverse problem formulation through the data likelihood as a set of observation weights.
 Specifically, the observation covariance $\Cobsnoise$ is replaced with a weighted version $\wdesignmat(\design)$, resulting in the weighted data likelihood

 The weighted posterior covariance of the inferred QoI in this case is